aloop/recipes/content/recipes/pancakes.md

 ## Ingredients

-- 1½ cups All-Purpose Flour
+- 2 cups (10oz) All-Purpose Flour
+- 3 tablespoons Sugar
-- 3½ teaspoons Baking Powder
+- 4 teaspoons Baking Powder
+- ½ teaspoon Baking Soda
 - 1 teaspoon Kosher Salt
-- 1 tablespoon Sugar
-- 1 teaspoon Pure Vanilla Extract
-- 3 tablespoons Butter, melted
+- 2 Large Eggs
-- 1 tablespoon Vegetable Oil (or other neutral-flavored oil)
+- ¼ cup Vegetable Oil (or other neutral-flavored oil)
-- 1¼ cups Milk
+- 1½ cups Milk
-- 1 Egg
+- 1 teaspoon Vanilla Extract

 ## Directions

-Sift dry ingredients together into a mixing bowl, then add wet ingredients and mix until combined.
+Whisk dry ingredients together in a mixing bowl.
+In a second bowl, add eggs and oil and mix until well combined, then mix in milk and vanilla extract.
+Add egg mixture to dry mixture and gently mix until just combined (should still be somewhat lumpy).
+Let the batter sit for 10 minutes before cooking.

 Heat your griddle or pan over medium-high heat, there is no need to grease the griddle/pan because there is enough fat in the batter.
 An additional benefit is that this will produce a more even browning on the surface of the pancake.